 German-Namibian development cooperation is a central component of the special relations between Namibia and Germany.
 Since Namibia's independence in 1990, Germany has supported the Namibian Government in its policy of national reconciliation and in dealing with the legacy of apartheid.
 The main goal of German-Namibian cooperation is to dismantle the social and economic disparities which resulted from Namibia's history.
-German cooperation supports the medium and long-term objectives set by Namibia in her Vision 2013 and the Forth National Development Plan (NDP 4).

 The micro-project fund is available for projects which aim at improving the living conditions of the poorest and most disadvantaged population groups and the promotion of gender equality.